Hawkuro/GrouveeShelves/README.md

 ### Settings

-Below the shelf tab lists is a small settings object with two settings:
+Below the shelf tab lists is a small settings object with three settings:

  - `hideEmptyShelves`: Whether or not empty shelves are shown or hidden (default: hide empty shelves)
  - `showTabBar`: Whether or not the tab bar is shown (default: show if there are more than one tab)
+ - `initialTab`: The index (starting at 1) of the tab that is open when the page is first loaded, default 1